skjolber/json-log-filter/README.md

 # json-log-filter
 High-performance filtering of to-be-logged JSON.
 Reads, filters and writes JSON in a single step - drastically increasing throughput.
 Typical use-cases

-  * Filter sensitive values from logs
+  * Filter sensitive values from logs (i.e. on request-/-response logging)
      * technical details like passwords and so on
      * sensitive personal information, for [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliance and such
   * Improve log readability, filtering